PrincetonUniversity/ILAng-Doc/verification/refinement.md

 }
 ```

-For conditional mapping, there is a priority for the conditions.
+For conditional mapping, the list of conditions has a priority.
 The first listed condition will be tested first, and if it is true, the first refinement expression will be used and then comes to the second and third.

-A memory expression allows more than a Verilog array name, because sometimes, the mapping for array variables is one-to-one.
-We support conditional mapping in this case, which can specify in the similar syntax as case (2), or you can use ` conditon ? var1 : var2 `.
-In the future, we may support using universal quantifier with indices for more complex mapping of arrays.
+A memory expression allows more than a Verilog array name, because sometimes, the mapping for array variables is not one-to-one.
+We support conditional mapping in this case, you can specify it in the similar syntax as case (2), or you can use ` conditon ? var1 : var2 `.

 For an external memory, the mapping is actually between interface signals.
 The ILA array variables use 6 interface signals (see the table below) which should be mapped with the RTL signals.
 You can use refinement expression or condition-refinement pair for these signal mapping.
 Later, we shall see some examples of mapping internal or external arrays in ILA with either internal or external arrays in RTL.